 - Develop an app for wearables.
 Don’t make a replica of iPhone or Android apps.

 - Avoid problems associated with fragmentation

-- Keep heavy design and complex animations to minimum and provide easy access to users
+- Keep heavy design and complex animations to a minimum and provide easy access to users

 - Your app should tell users what to do next

-- Design for small screen and make it look trendy
+- Design for a small screen and make it look trendy

 Here are challenges and roadblocks in Wearable App Development

 With a wide range of wearable devices proliferating across the market, it is important to ensure that apps work well across multiple devices.
-An app needs to reach out to greater number of consumers.
-It is important not to be platform centric, rather build apps for smart wearables that come in various shapes and sizes and use different technologies.
+An app needs to reach out to a greater number of consumers.
+It is important not to be platform-centric, rather build apps for smart wearables that come in various shapes and sizes and use different technologies.

 Battery usage continues to be one of the biggest woes for wearable app development.
 Always ensure that the app is optimized for performance and devoid of unwarranted features that increase battery consumption.
 If users have to select between the app and phone life, most certainly users will select phone life.
 Keep your wearable app simple and don’t add complex features to increase battery life.

 Staying ahead with Updates